 A bone marrow transplant is a medical procedure performed to replace bone marrow that has been damaged or destroyed by disease, infection, or chemotherapy.
 This procedure involves transplanting blood stem cells, which travel to the bone marrow where they produce new blood cells and promote growth of new marrow.

 Bone marrow is the spongy, fatty tissue inside your bones.
 It creates the following parts of the blood:

-- red blood cells, which carry oxygen and nutrients through the body
+- red blood cells, which carry oxygen and nutrients throughout the body

 - platelets, which are responsible for the formation of clots

-- aplastic anemia (a disorder where the marrow stops making new blood cells)
+- aplastic anemia, which is a disorder in which the marrow stops making new blood cells

-- congenital neutropenia (an inherited disorder which causes recurring infections)
+- congenital neutropenia, which is an inherited disorder that causes recurring infections

-- sickle cell anemia (an inherited blood disorder that causes misshapen red blood cells)
+- sickle cell anemia, which is an inherited blood disorder that causes misshapen red blood cells

 - shortness of breath

 The above symptoms are typically short-lived, but a bone marrow transplant can cause complications.
 Your chances of developing these complications depend on several factors, including: